 To make a difference to local communities and future generations by raising awareness of best practices in digital literacy and cyber safety;

-To promote positive business and IT role models and deliver engaging and relevant digital literacy workshops to school children, parents, senior citizens and community groups;
+To promote positive business and cyber role models and deliver engaging and relevant digital literacy workshops to school children, parents, senior citizens and community groups;

 To encourage generational giveback and provide opportunities for personal and professional skills development and networking for all our volunteers;